 What to Look for in a Health Informatics Program

-Regardless of whether you are enrolling in an associate, a bachelor’s, or a master’s degree program, the courses need to include certain fundamentals that will give you a basic understanding of community-based health information, medical informatics, medical coding, and medical terminology.
+Regardless of whether you are enrolling in an associate, a bachelor’s, or a master’s degree in health informatics program, the courses need to include certain fundamentals that will give you a basic understanding of community-based health information, medical informatics, medical coding, and medical terminology.

 If you choose a fully online bachelor program over a traditional brick-and-mortar four-year college, for example, make sure the program includes all of these courses.